Man arrested for UL student's killing in New Orleans

 WWL-TV reported Wednesday that police arrested 21-year-old Alec Billiot in the Jan.
 10 killing of 20-year-old Lee Long.

-Long and was reportedly confronted by Billiot, along with a group of men, and shot in an uptown area near several bars.
+Long was reportedly confronted by Billiot, along with a group of men, and shot in an uptown area near several bars.
 Nearby Tulane police officers heard the shots and found Long sitting in a truck with a bullet wound to his chest.
 He was able to describe his attackers to police before dying at the scene.

 The charges suggest that Long was not alone when Billiot allegedly fired multiple shots at him.